lodewijn/ManyAnalystThesis/data/README.md

 *Note: waves 2 - 7 contain one dataset more than wave 1, as these contain information about death since last interview*

 # Variables
 The following variables were used in this multiverse analysis.

+# Participant ID
+- `mergeid`: Participant ID, used to merge data sets of different waves.

 # Outcomes
 -   `ph006d1`: Heart attack: ever diagnosed